skip to Main Content

 Valid Reasons for Disinheriting a Child

-While BC has some of the most sympathetic laws in all of Canada for people who have been unfairly disinherited, parents can disinherit their children from their will if they have valid and rational reasons.
-Many provinces allow will-writers to completely disinherit their adult children for minimal reason, giving the will-writer nearly complete, undisputed testamentary autonomy in their will.
+For people who are unfairly disinherited, BC has some of the most sympathetic laws in all of Canada.
+However, parents can disinherit their children from their will if they have valid and rational reasons.
+Many provinces allow will-writers to completely disinherit their adult children, giving the will-writer nearly complete testamentary autonomy.
 However, BC courts regularly vary unfair wills that are guilty of disinheriting children for invalid reasons.

 Why BC Courts Modify Unfair Wills

-BC courts will always recognize that each person has a right to do what they want in their will – testamentary autonomy.
+Basically, BC courts recognize that each person has a right to do what they want in their will – testamentary autonomy.
 However, this freedom has to be balanced with the best interests of society as a whole.
 That’s why BC does not allow disinheritance without valid or rational reasons.

 Valid Disinheritance in BC Law